Go on to Part Two

 ???
 Bournemouth, England

 A spectator remembers a gig here sometime in 1971, but exactly when it took place is unknown.
-Who would have been on drums is also unknown.

 Aug.
 21 London, England The Temple